hlascelles/karina_personal_website/_posts/travel-stories/2022-08-14-south-africa.md

 * Art of Duplicity - best cocktails in town, in a Prohibition-Era cocktail club.
 [Booking](https://170120.co.za/) required.
 Yes, it's not on Google maps.
 Look around Truth Coffee Roasting.
 * The Gin Bar - they make great negronis too.
 * Good hangout spots are Yours Truly on Kloof Street (drinks and pizza) and The Neighbourgoods Market inside The Old Biscuit Mill (in Woodstock, weekends only).
-* In Sea Point my favourites were: JARRYDS Espresso Bar + Eatery, Bentleys Bread, Scheckter's RAW, Vagabond Kitchens and Moro Gelato.
+* In Sea Point my favourites were: Jarryds Espresso Bar + Eatery, Bentleys Bread, Scheckter's RAW, Vagabond Kitchens and Moro Gelato.

 Tip: I've tried to rent a car in Cape Town twice (more than a month apart and from different companies), both times I paid online but there was no car when I arrived to pick it up.
 If it's mission critical, rent from the airport.
 If not, see if you are more lucky than me.